Denisoidd/Food_graph/README.md

 ## How to run ?

 Just copy the repository and run the main.py.
 It will be tested on json files in the repo.
-To test on your own files you load them in main.py file or you can create your own examples also in main.py.
+To test on your own files you can load them in main.py file or you can create your own examples also in main.py.

 ## The idea behind